patkoch/iac_terraform_azure/vm/win11/README.md

 ![alt text](pictures/06_terraform_apply-complete.png)

-Finally, the virtual machine is ready to use and is capable to be accessed with a remote desktop connection:
+Finally, the virtual machine is ready to use and it is capable to be accessed with a remote desktop connection:

 ![alt text](pictures/07_azure_portal_vm.png)

 Note:
-Assume, the resources are already created and you would run following command again:
+Assume, the resources are already created and you would run the following command a second time:

 ```
 terraform plan -out tfplan
 ```

-In that case you would get notified, that there are no changes:
+In that case you would get notified, that there are no changes, as seen in the picture below:

 ![alt text](pictures/08_terraform_plan_vm_exitsts_already.png)